pravega/pravega-samples/README.md

 3) The only thing you have to do is to set `pravegaVersion=0.3.0-1889.2990193-SNAPSHOT` in the `gradle.properties` file of `pravega-samples`.

-While this example is for Pravega, the same procedure applies for Flink and Hadoop connectors.
+While this example is for Pravega, the same procedure applies for Flink and Spark connectors.

 ## Pravega Samples Build Instructions